Notes on the Geography of The Western United States: Downtown Dallas I

 Herman Brosius drew this bird's-eye view of Dallas in 1872.
 The key to the city's growth is not the Trinity River, already crossed by two bridges--one for a railway and the other by a toll bridge for wagons.
 Instead, the key is the railway intersection that is just off to the upper right.
 There, the Houston and Texas Central, running north-south, crosses the Texas and Pacific, running east-west.
-The Central came first, and it was the genius of the city's merchants to cajole the state legislature into ordering the T&P to cross the Central right here, in Dallas.
+The Central came first, and it was the genius of the city's merchants to cajole the state legislature into ordering the T&P to cross the Central right here.

 Thirty years earlier, in the 1840s, this dog-trot house had been built on what is now the site of DFW airport.
 Hard to believe.
 The second floor was added in the 1850s, when Richard Montgomery Gano bought the house.
 He had been a physician, a legislator, and a Baptist preacher.
 He would go on to become a Confederate general and a real-estate millionaire.
 The house is now part of the Dallas Heritage Village, a fine museum occupying the Old City Park, south of downtown.

 An even simpler house in the museum.
 It's the Miller log cabin, built in 1847 in what is now Oak Cliff, on the west side of the Trinity.